 3. Picnic in the Park

 Clichés are fun for a reason.
 People love picnics because they are out of the ordinary.
 Have everyone contribute to the picnic and pack a favorite food.
-To make it extra fun, try a few new recipes for the kids to pack.
+Try a few new recipes for the kids to pack to make it extra fun.
 They can each pick one thing they want to try for the picnic and help make it the day before!
 Take board games and outdoor games to play.
 Pack some storybooks, too.
 A picnic in the park (or breakfast in the park if it’s a super hot day) is an easy way to break up a day with fun summer memories!

 4. Go for a Late Night Swim